Note: enquiries about costs should be made to firstname.lastname@example.org

 - the effect which the delay has had on each party; and

 - the effect which the granting of an extension of time would have on each party.

 9. Provisional Assessment

-9.1 A provisional assessment (carried out on the papers provided by the parties) is conducted without a hearing:
+9.1 A provisional assessment (carried out without a hearing on the papers provided by the parties) is conducted:

-- in cases involving public funding except where a legal aid provider requests a hearing or where the size or complexity of the bill requires a detailed assessment hearing;
+- for legal aid bills except where a legal aid provider requests a hearing or where the size or complexity of the bill requires a detailed assessment hearing;

 - where one of the parties requests such an assessment (see rule 49(5));